-Ensure authenticity and accuracy of the prep source: Authenticity and accuracy of information included, the author's expertise and experience, and the publisher's credibility are important factors while choosing any prep book to study for the COMPASS test.
+Ensure authenticity and accuracy of the prep source: Authenticity and accuracy of information included, the author's expertise and experience, and the publisher's credibility are important factors while choosing any prep resource.
 While selecting other prep sources like prep classes, and online resources also, the credibility, authenticity, and the accuracy of the source/parent institute are primary factors that you need to verify.

 Choose resources that best fit your pocket: While many books and prep sources are competitively priced, many other sources for COMPASS test preparation are available free of cost.
 In addition, you may find prep programs and classes run by community colleges and even your institute; many of which come at no extra cost or at a nominal fee.
 You can also lend books from friends and family, and from libraries.
 Hence, the price of the prep book is a factor, especially if you have budget constraints.

 There might be different resources that meet these criteria, or you may find only a few.
-In any case, the goal is to select the best source for yourself to study for the COMPASS test, score good in the test, and move ahead.
-When selecting a prep resource, therefore, remember that each candidate's needs are different and the selection of the best prep source for each is more or less an individual decision.
+In any case, the goal is to select the best source for yourself to prepare for COMPASS test, score well in the test, and move ahead.
+When selecting a prep resource, therefore, remember that each candidate's needs are different and the selection for each is more or less an individual decision.